 Even if their review is unjust, thank them for sharing their opinion.
 If someone took the time to write a negative review, they had strong emotions motivating them.
 Use their feelings in your favor.

 Acknowledge Their Opinion

 Before you jump into your response, address that you have heard their comments.
-Their negative reviews may hold valuable truths for previous and future customers.
+Their negative reviews may hold valuable truths for previous and future guests.

 Add Your Opinion

-Share your decisions as a businessperson.
+Share your decisions as an owner.
 If you receive a negative review of your policies or design choices, explain why this is.
 It is beneficial to point to positive reviews that offer praise for your property and policies.
 Positive reviews justify your decisions and offer new perspectives for the reviewer.